bozsahin/cogs517-philosophy-of-cogsci/README.md

 CATALOG DESCRIPTION: Mind-body problem.
 Materialist theories of mind and cognition.
 Arguments against materialism.
 Consciousness.
 Intentionality.
 Free will.
 Mental causation.
 Perception.
 Modularity and Creativity in cognition.
 Computationalism.
 Language of Thought Hypothesis.
 Computational Theories of Mind.
 What is Cognitive Science About?

-LECTURER: Cem Bozsahin (Fall 2023) Office hours: Open door
+LECTURER: Cem Bozsahin (Spring 2024) Office hours: Open door

 TA: Rojda Ozcan

-LECTURES: Thursdays 11.40-14.30, at room S-03 of the Informatics Institute (second room on the first right at the entrance)
+LECTURES: Wednesdays 11.40-14.30, at room S-03 of the Informatics Institute (second room on the first right at the entrance)

 LECTURE FORMAT: Formal lectures, discussion, presentations, quizzes.
 In formal lectures, we have two hours of lecture, than one hour of quiz, either sit-in or take-home.